Optimal regularity and nondegeneracy of a free boundary problem related to the fractional Laplacian: Acknowledgements

 \section{Acknowledgements}

 The author would like to thank his advisor, Luis Caffarelli, for posing the problem and for his guidance.
-The author was supported by the (NSF-funded) Research Training Group in Applied and Computational Mathematics at the University of Texas at Austin (NSF Award No. 0636586) during the preparation of this paper.
+Thanks are also due to the referee, who suggested numerous improvements.
+The author was supported by the (NSF-funded) Research Training Group in Applied and Computational Mathematics at the University of Texas at Austin (NSF Award No. 0636586), and a NSF Mathematical Sciences Postdoctoral Fellowship (Award No. 1103786) during the preparation of this paper.